kevin1024/vcrpy/README.md

 your tests and lets you work offline.

 ##Compatibility Notes
+This should work with Python 2.6 and 2.7.
+There aren't any context managers in 2.5 so I'm not bothering with that.

 Currently I've only tested this (a little bit) with urllib2.
 It's known to *NOT WORK* with urllib.